 Tig Thomas - 2020 Miles in 2020

 At the beginning of January, I took on a challenge to walk 2020 miles in 2020, which meant at some point every day I stepped out from the house for two or three hours’ walking.
 Because I was often treading the same paths, I started scrutinising things more closely, and enjoyed discovering tiny details in my landscape.
-Sometimes I would walk on the road to Woodbridge taking any footpath or alley I passed, making my way deeper into unknown areas until I finally emerged somewhere I knew.
+Sometimes I would walk into Woodbridge taking any footpath or alley I passed, making my way deeper into unknown areas of the town until I finally emerged somewhere I knew.
 The walk along the Deben gave me broad vistas and the chance to see the many shore birds, including herons and egrets.
 I found a new bluebell wood with a host of orchids in spring.
 I watched two foxcubs playing for half an hour, got dodged by a running deer, stood on a bridge observing a small vole eating under a riverbank and learned where the slow worms and grass snakes sunned themselves.
-I discovered new flowers: the small, uncommon town hall clock with its four sided flower face, the pyramidal orchid, and the heath orchid, and new mushrooms.
-Often, I’d be walking home by moonlight.
+I discovered new mushrooms and flowers: the pyramidal orchid, the heath orchid and the small, uncommon town hall clock with its four-sided flower face.
+Often, I’d end up walking home by moonlight.
 Every night I’d go to sleep with a feeling of well-being because I’d walked that day and on the first of December I completed the 2020 miles.

 In the photos below are some of the highlights of my year-long project, each with its own caption.